 In one arena, however, progress seems to be actively backsliding: reproductive freedom, or the right of every person to make their own decisions regarding their bodies and their reproductive health.
 Forty-eight years after Roe v.
 Wade established abortion as a constitutionally-protected right, the battle over how women choose to use and take care of their bodies rages on.
 In 2019, dozens of states, including Alabama and Georgia, passed laws seeking to effectively ban abortion outright (or make it nearly impossible to access).
-Louisiana’s draconian abortion law is currently being considered by the Supreme Court—and if it’s declared constitutional, could set a precedent that allows other states to heavily restrict abortion, too.
-Federal emergency relief funding for COVID-19 may even be tied up in Congress thanks to conservative efforts to tack abortion restrictions onto the bill.
+Several states, including Iowa and Alabama, used the early days of the COVID-19 pandemic as a pretext to temporarily ban abortion.
+Most recently, Louisiana’s draconian abortion law was narrowly overturned by the Supreme Court in June with a 5-4 vote (and conservative Chief Justice John Roberts casting the unlikely tie-breaking vote).
+On the heels of this announcement, Iowa’s governor signed into law a bill requiring a 24-hour mandatory waiting period before getting an abortion.

 The battle over reproductive rights is not limited to abortion, either.
 Current Trump administration policies aim to restrict insurance coverage for birth control while funding non-evidence-based abstinence education over contraceptives—despite the fact that 99 percent of women in the U.S. aged 15-44 have used birth control in some form at some point in their lives.